samir-bstb/La-Liga-Predictive-Model/README.md

 La Liga Winner Prediction Model for the 2024/2025 Season

 Overview
-Thsi project implements a machine learning model to predict the winner of La Liga for the 2024/2025 season.
+This project implements a machine learning model to predict the winner of La Liga for the 2024/2025 season.
 The approach combines XGBoost dor multi-class classification to predict match outcomes (home win, draw, away win) and a Poisson distribution to simulate realistic goal counts in prediction functions.
-The model levarages historica match data and engineered features to provide robust predictions and simulate season outcomes.
+The model levarages historical match data and engineered features to provide robust predictions and simulate season outcomes.

 Methodology